5 key nutrients and how to get enough of them

 Nutrition labels provide insight about the nutrients in each serving, but they won’t tell you how much to eat to keep your body functioning properly.

-Fat: Our bodies need healthy fats, like the omega-3 fatty acids found in salmon or trout and the monounsaturated fats found in olive oil.
-Healthy fats help reduce levels of low-density lipoprotein (LDL)—aka, “bad” cholesterol—and help your body produce cells.
+Our bodies need healthy fats, like the omega-3 fatty acids found in salmon or trout and the monounsaturated fats found in olive oil.
+Healthy fats help reduce levels of low-density lipoprotein (LDL)—or “bad” cholesterol—and help your body produce cells.
 Eating healthy fats may even reduce your risk of heart disease and stroke.

 Saturated fats found in red meats, processed meats, butter, and cheese, on the other hand, should be limited to 10 percent of your daily calories or less.
 Too much saturated fat in your diet can increase your risk of stroke and heart attack.
 Trans fats are especially bad news.
-They lower levels of high-density lipoprotein (HDL)—aka, “good” cholesterol—raise levels of bad cholesterol and increase your risk for type 2 diabetes, stroke, and heart disease.
+They lower levels of high-density lipoprotein (HDL)—or “good” cholesterol—raise levels of bad cholesterol, and increase your risk for type 2 diabetes, stroke, and heart disease.
 It’s best to eliminate trans fats from your diet as much as possible.

-Sodium: A diet high in sodium may force your kidneys to work harder to dilute the excess sodium in your bloodstream.
+A diet high in sodium may force your kidneys to work harder to dilute the excess sodium in your bloodstream.
 High sodium intake is also linked to elevated blood pressure.
 To reduce these risks, limit your intake to 2,300 milligrams a day.
 Avoid processed foods and foods like bacon and salted nuts to cut these numbers, and go easy on the salt shaker at meals.

-Cholesterol: Another contributor to an elevated risk of heart disease is too much LDL cholesterol.
+Another contributor to an elevated risk of heart disease is too much LDL cholesterol.
 Fried foods, processed meats like sausage, and packaged foods like muffins and other baked goods tend to be high in cholesterol and saturated fats, both of which may increase your LDL cholesterol levels.

 You can help protect your heart by keeping your cholesterol intake to moderate levels.
 Foods high in cholesterol typically contain high levels of saturated fat, so diets that limit both of these tend to be healthier.
 But dietary cholesterol alone is not completely bad, so it pays to choose your cholesterol intake wisely.
 Eggs, for example, may be high in cholesterol (210 milligrams per large egg), but they’re low in saturated fat and contain other nutrients that may actually help lower heart disease risk.